 Git lets a developer write a feature in ten check-ins but collapse it down to an eleventh check-in and then deliberately push only that final collapsed check-in to the parent repo.
 Someone else may then do a bisect that blames the merged check-in as the source of the problem they’re chasing down; they then have to manually work out which of the 10 steps the original developer took to create it to find the source of the actual problem.

-Fossil pushes all 11 check-ins to the parent repository by default, so that someone doing that bisect sees the complete check-in history, so the bisect will point them at the single original check-in that caused the problem.
+An equivalent push in Fossil will send all 11 check-ins to the parent repository so that a later investigator doing the same sort of bisect sees the complete check-in history.
+That bisect will point the investigator at the single original check-in that caused the problem.

 The more comments you have from a given developer on a given body of code, the more concise documentation you have of that developer's thought process.
 To resume the bisecting example, a developer trying to work out what the original developer was thinking with a given change will have more success given a check-in comment that explains what the one check-in out of ten blamed by the "bisect" command was trying to accomplish than if they must work that out from the eleventh check-in's comment, which only explains the "clean" version of the collapsed feature.